Benco351/Linux_MTA/Assignment#2/README.txt

 HOW TO RUN OUR PROGRAM?:
 1. First, open terminal and navigate to submission directory.
 2. Run our bash script by typing 'bash flightScanner.sh <arg1> <arg2> <...>' in terminal.
-3. Run the following command in terminal: 'cmake $(pwd)'
+3. Run the following command in terminal: 'mkdir build'
+4. Run the following command in terminal: 'cd build'
-4. Run the following command in terminal: 'cmake --build .'
+5. Run the following command in terminal: 'cmake ../.'
+6. Run the following command in terminal: 'make VERBOSE=1'
-5. Run the following command in terminal: './ourProj'
+7. Run the following command in terminal: './ourProj' (MUST BE IN build DIRECTORY).
-6. Run your wanted program.
+8. Run your wanted program.
 ----------------------
-NOTE: Option number 4 may cause issues at some points.
+NOTE:
+You can also run the program on VSCode.
 ----------------------
 End of README
 ----------------------